 A Final Thought

-I would leave you with this thought; Try and think of an organization that failed because they didn’t implement a piece of technology.
+I would leave you with this thought; Try and think of an organization that failed because they didn’t implement a particular piece of technology.
 Now think of ones that had great technology but failed because their culture rotted them from the inside.
-Where should your priorities be?
+Dozens immediately come to mind in the latter scenario. so where should your priorities be?

 As GI Joe would say, “Now you know, and knowing is half the battle”.